manishksmd/memorygame/README.md

 6. Remember what wasoneach cardandwhereit was.
 7. The game is over when all the cards have been matched

+### Instruction to open a card

+Double click to open a card to play.

 ## Requirements

 Install `yarn`, read how [here](https://yarnpkg.com/en/docs/install).